 In early 2016, a Cashless Debit Card trial was conducted in two communities across Australia.
 The trial began in Ceduna, South Australia on 15 March 2016, and Kununurra and Wyndham, Western Australia on 26 April 2016.
 As a result, the Income Management program in these regions was suspended but continued to operate in other locations across the country.

 On 14 March 2017, the Government announced the extension of the use of the Cashless Debit Card in Ceduna and the East Kimberley based on the results from an independent evaluation.

-Announced as part of the 2017-18 Budget, the Cashless Debit Card will also be expanded to two new locations - Income Management will also be extended to 30 June 2019.
+In the 2017-18 Budget, the Government announced its intention to expand the Cashless Debit Card to two new locations.
+Income Management will also be extended to 30 June 2019.

 The expansion of the Cashless Debit Card demonstrates the Government’s commitment to a strong social welfare safety net, reducing social harm in areas with high levels of welfare dependency and supporting vulnerable people, families and communities.

 For Ministerial announcements regarding the Cashless Debit Card, go to www.mhs.gov.au/media-releases

 For more information, you can email CashlessDebitCard@dss.gov.au or call 1800 252 604.